VictorZuanazzi/The_Hitchhikers_Guide_to_Pregnancy/topic_requests.md

 * Is food in the delivery room allowed in the Netherlands?
 Belgium, Brazil?
 Breakdown per country would be nice.
 * What are Doulas in the Netherlands?
 * is Continous monitoring the default in the Netherlands?
 Oster brings evidence they are uncomfortable for the mother, increase chance of Csection and other invasive interventions and bring no advantage for the baby
+* aspirin and pregnancy?
+To be avoided, what are the risks?
+What to use instead?